USDA 538 Multifamily Development Loans

 The project is feasible and the developer has the ability to complete it

 The application is in line with the NOFA requirements

 Each NOFA states if there is an applicable interest credit.
 The interest is accrued and paid on Jan.
 1 on a recurring basis.
-The amount of interest credit will depend on the demand.
+The amount of interest credit depends on the demand.
 If demand is high, then the projects with the lowest-interest credit request will get priority.
 In the event of substantial demand for interest credit, the projects that can demonstrate that an interest credit will yield lower rent or high service levels for tenants will get preference.

 The USDA may decide to limit the amount of interest credit for each project.
 For highly ranked projects it is possible to have two guaranteed parity loans: one with tax credit and one without.

 According to the standards and conditions of 7 CFR part 1924, subpart A or successor provision, a USDA 538 Loan facility may be used for the following purposes as it relates to multifamily housing in qualifying markets: